 Online (no) Access

 To maintain the spirit of a forest monastery, living in a simple, natural environment, we encourage all our guests to minimise the use of e-mail, social media and Internet.
-We do not have much mobile reception in the vicinity of our Building Complex.
+Mobile signal is very low within the monastery.

 Monastery internal Internet is NOT available for guest use.